RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

     - OTRSSystemConfigurationHistory
     - Znuny4OTRS-PasswordPolicy

 The following OTOBO packages have been integrated into OTOBO 11.0.
 This means that they should not be installed in the target system when the target system is OTOBO 11:

     - ImportExport

 Step 2: Deactivate ``SecureMode`` on OTOBO
 -------------------------------------------------------

-After installing OTOBO, please log in again to the OTOBO Admin Area ``Admin -> System Configuration`` and deactivate the config option ``SecureMode``.
+After installing OTOBO, please log in again to the OTOBO Admin Area ``Admin -> System Configuration`` and deactivate the configuration option ``SecureMode``.

 .. note::